xandga/Capstone-Project/Use_Cases.md

  Here is some questions that can be done by the user:

-## 6.1.
+## 4.1.
 Who are the founders of CritiVerse?

 ![UseCase6](Use%20Cases%20Images/UseCase6.1.png)

-## 6.2.
+## 4.2.
 What are the existing CritiPersonalities?

 ---

-ele foi burrinho e n consegui
+## 4.3.
+What are the CritiScores?

 ---
-## 6.3.
-What are the CritiScores?

 ![UseCase6](Use%20Cases%20Images/UseCase6.3.png)

-## 6.4.
+## 4.4.
 What can the chat bot of CritiVerse do?

 ![UseCase6](Use%20Cases%20Images/UseCase6.4.png)

-## 6.5.
+## 4.5.
 What are the main things to resolve with CritiVerse?

 ![UseCase6](Use%20Cases%20Images/UseCase6.5.png)

-## 6.6.
+## 4.6.
 What is CritiVerse?

 ![UseCase6](Use%20Cases%20Images/UseCase6.6.png)

-## 6.7.
+## 4.7.
 How does CritiVerse use my data?

 ![UseCase6](Use%20Cases%20Images/UseCase6.7.png)